conr/blog/content/blog/go-pointers-explained/index.md

 We can think of the variable x as being a locker in a highschool.
 The locker has a name (John’s locker), contents inside (history book), a type (small locker), and a specific location amongst all the other lockers in the school (locker 42 floor B).

-(Doodle of identical car park, one is highlighted)

 We can retrieve the address of any variable in Go by appending an ampersand to the variable:

 `fmt.Println(&x) // This will print 0xc00002c008, the address of variable x.`